 Shipping hazardous materials can be complicated.
 And, the consequences for doing it improperly can be high, including fines and possibly imprisonment!
 It is very important that you be certified to ship hazardous materials and understand and follow the pertinent national and international regulations before you ship anything hazardous.

 EHS is required to notify the Department of Homeland Security if you ship certain listed substances governed by the recent Chemical Facilities Anti-Terrorism Standards Title 6 CFR Part 27.

 International shipments may also be subject to Import/Export requirements.
 Please contact UNE EHS for information on these requirements.

-EHS, in coordination with several departments around campus, offers assistance for UNE students, faculty and staff who need to ship hazardous materials.
+EHS, in coordination with several departments around campus, offers assistance for UNE students, faculty, and professional staff who need to ship hazardous materials.
 Please contact us for further information.